iurysza/livematch/README.md

   end
 ```

-# Testing

-For the unit testing app favor faking cover mocking.
-Most data layer components are defined as interfaces.
-And these
-components have fake implementation under testing packages.

-The reason for favoring faking

-* Mocking uses reflection is slower than fake

-* Reusability we can reuse fake implementation for other tests

-## Running Tests

-You can find unit tests in the `./modules//app/src/test/` folder.

-## Testing with mock-web-server:
+# Testing with mock-web-server:

-You can also use mockwebserver `docker` image to run _integration_ tests.
+You can use mockwebserver `docker` image to run _integration_ tests.

 To do that you will need only 3 things: